Ammonium sulfate: Food additive

 As a food additive, ammonium sulfate is considered generally recognized as safe (GRAS) by the U.S. Food and Drug Administration, and in the European Union it is designated by the E number E517.
 It is used as an acidity regulator in flours and breads.

 Other uses

-In the treatment of drinking water, ammonium sulfate is used in combination with chlorine to generate monochloramine for disinfection.

-Ammonium sulfate is used on a small scale in the preparation of other ammonium salts, especially ammonium persulfate.
+Ammonium sulfate is a precursor to other ammonium salts, especially ammonium persulfate.

 Ammonium sulfate is listed as an ingredient for many United States vaccines per the Centers for Disease Control.

-A saturated solution of ammonium sulfate in heavy water (D2O) is used as an external standard in sulfur (33S) NMR spectroscopy with shift value of 0 ppm.

 Ammonium sulfate has also been used in flame retardant compositions acting much like diammonium phosphate.
 As a flame retardant, it increases the combustion temperature of the material, decreases maximum weight loss rates, and causes an increase in the production of residue or char.
-Its flame retardant efficacy can be enhanced by blending it with ammonium sulfamate.
-It has been used in aerial firefighting.

-Ammonium sulfate has been used as a wood preservative, but due to its hygroscopic nature, this use has been largely discontinued because of associated problems with metal fastener corrosion, dimensional instability, and finish failures.

 Preparation

 Ammonium sulfate is made by treating ammonia with sulfuric acid: